KTH/skog/README.md

 | `logger.error('hi')`       | `skog.error('hi')`
 | `logger.fatal('hi')`       | `skog.fatal('hi')`

+**Warning**.
+Remember to call `skog.createLogger` before you call these functions.
+Right now, we are still thinking on how Skog should behave if you don't call `skog.createLogger` (throw an error, use a default logger...?) so do not assume any behavior upon this.

 *Other bunyan methods (like custom levels) are not implemented.*

 ## `skog.child(options, callback)`